 Alexa Garcia-Ditta, Communications and Policy Initiatives Director, joined NARAL Pro-Choice Texas in July 2016 after two years of covering reproductive health and rights at various Texas media outlets.
 She also served as a communications associate for the Center for Public Policy Priorities.
 She holds a Master of Arts in journalism from the University of Texas at Austin and a bachelor of arts in journalism and Spanish from UT-Arlington.
 Alexa’s role at NPCT combines her reporting, writing and strategic communications experience with her intricate knowledge of the state legislative process and reproductive rights policy expertise.

 Genevieve Cato, Development Director, has been with NARAL Pro-Choice Texas since November of 2015.
 A graduate of Annie’s List Campaign School, she has worked on multiple state representative races and in the offices of State Representative Nicole Collier and State Representative Mary E. Gonzalez, most recently as Gonzalez’ Chief of Staff.
 After receiving her undergraduate degree from St. Edward’s University, she attended Rutgers University in New Brunswick where she earned a Master of Arts in Women’s and Gender Studies.
-She also serves on the board of directors for the Lilith Fund for Reproductive Equity.

 Hannah Thalenberg, Houston Regional Organizer, started advocating for reproductive justice during her undergraduate years at Rice University—where she obtained a bachelor’s degree in anthropology and history in 2012—and has not stopped since.
 She became involved in NARAL Pro-Choice Texas through the Next Generation program in 2016 before joining the staff the following year.
 Hannah’s role involves equipping and empowering the Houston community, in collaboration with local grassroots groups and elected officials, to fight for access to reproductive health care, including abortion, as essential to social and economic justice.